 The profession is on the rise!
 It deals with trending topics and its social role allows data stewards to work with both technical and professional people.
 Data stewards are the first point reference for data in the enterprise and serve as the entry point to access data.

 Their objective is quite clear; a data steward must take part in the data governance of enterprises.
 To find and to understand these data, to impose a certain discipline in metadata management and to facilitate their availability to their users.

 These are, among other things, quite a few subjects that data stewards must address.
 To achieve this, data stewards must ensure that data documentation that they manage are well maintained.
 They are free to suggest the method and format of technical and professional data documentation of their choice.
 Their days are punctuated by the search for data managers and knowers to enrich the knowledge they have gathered in an exploitable tool for technical and professional users.
 Thus, they want the actors of data projects to be able to connect and collaborate in order to improve information sharing and productivity for all.

-The data steward is, therefore, a new profession where its missions are still in need of clarification, its tools to be identified, and its necessity within the enterprise to be evangelized.
+The data steward is, therefore, a new profession where their missions are still in need of clarification, its tools to be identified, and its necessity within the enterprise to be evangelized.
 As a result, enterprises still have difficulty in allotting a clear budget.
 It is therefore difficult for them to be properly equipped to ensure the proper control and management of their data.

 Yet, when well equipped, it will allow them to: